vandeseer/easytable/README.md

 It emerged from the need in another project.
 Therefore it also may miss some crucial features.
 Nevertheless there is:

-*   setting font and font size on table, row and cell level
+*   setting font, font size, padding, border width on table, row and cell level
 *   setting single cells with bottom-, top-, left- and right-border width separately
 *   background color on table, row and cell level
 *   padding (top, bottom, left, right) on cell level
-*   border colors (on table, row or cell level)
+*   border color and style (on table, row or cell level)
 *   support for text alignment (right, left, center, justified)
 *   vertical text alignment (top, middle, bottom)
 *   column spanning and row spanning